Koko-66/green_bean_shop/README.md

   ### Rating:
   The rating model stores users' ratings and reviews for individual products.
 The user can choose a product rating between Poor (1) and Excellent (5) and leave a comment to help other shoppers make their decision about the purchase.
 The model links to `User` and `Product` models and the ratings are displayed along with the product information on the site (average and individual ratings).

-  Average rating on product pages
+  Average rating on product pages<br>
   <img src="https://github.com/Koko-66/green_bean_shop/blob/main/media/assets/data/average-ratings.png" width="500">